gerwld/spoplus-extension/README.md

 Spotify Theme Editor is available on the [Google Chrome Store](https://chrome.google.com/webstore/detail/spotify-theme-editor/ijkboaojikgaanlgigobkmbpnjgjljnc).
 Visit the store page and click on the "Add to Chrome" button to install the extension directly to your browser.

-You can download the latest version of Spotify Theme Editor from the [Releases](https://github.com/gerwld/spotify-theme-editor/releases) page.
+You can also download the latest version of Spotify Theme Editor from the [Releases](https://github.com/gerwld/spotify-theme-editor/releases) page.
 Choose the appropriate version for your operating system and follow the installation instructions provided.

 ## Usage